plugwise/plugwise_usb-beta/README.md

 Always first attempt to use the native [Home Assistant](https://www.home-assistant.io/integrations/plugwise/)-component using this button

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)
+(at this moment this beta is required to use the USB/Stick functionality as Plugwise USB support is not available in Home Assistant Core yet)

 If you don't mind a bug now and then and are interested in helping us test new features and improvements, you can start using this BETA `custom_component`.
 We develop and maintain both versions.